whirlwind-studios/School1/README.md

 # School1
-An App to improve Students organisation and ease in School
+An App to improve students' organisation and ease in School